HomeTipsHow to Get a Job in Canada as a...

 For example, if you are an IT expert, settling close to big cities like Toronto or Vancouver can give you more job options.

-When you network adequately you are opening doors to useful insight and gaining crucial contacts, both professionally and socially.
+When you network adequately, you open doors to useful insight and gain crucial contacts, both professionally and socially.

-It is crucial to research networking functions related to your profession or enquire from your contacts on how best to meet more people in your field.
+Researching networking functions related to your profession is crucial, as well as enquiring from your contacts on how best to meet more people in your field.

-Don’t forget that most jobs vacancies available in Canada never get publicly advertised.
+Don’t forget that most job vacancies in Canada never get publicly advertised.

-This is what so many people refer to as the so-called hidden job market, so do not under any condition sit at home waiting for a job to come and locate you.
+Many people refer to this as the so-called hidden job market, so do not sit at home waiting for a job to come and locate you.

 You could also follow industry-specific Facebook groups in your region to expand your network within that industry.

-This process usually takes a while, so be prepared or better still begin the process before your arrival in Canada.
+This process usually takes a while, so be prepared or begin the process before you arrive in Canada.

 On no condition should you turn down an offer of help when finding a job in Canada.
 Be proactive and determined.

-Send an email or pick up the phone to thank the person who offered you help or guidance.
+Email or call to thank the person who offered you help or guidance.

 Essential websites and more

-To improve the success rate of your job search in Canada, a lot of free Canadian resources are available to you, and below are the best sites to use.
+There are many free Canadian resources available to improve the success rate of your job search in Canada, and below are the best sites to use.

 Job Search Sites